christinebittle/OnlineStore/README.md

 - Associate AspNetUser with admin AspNetRole in AspNetUserRoles
 - Interact with products as an admin vs. non admin
 - Add 5 or more product records with images
+- If desired, get a developer key from Open AI (usage is not free)
+- Running the project will periodically update products with AI descriptions

 ## Index of Examples